 Formative assessment and feedback

 Students receive verbal feedback during lectures and seminars in which multiple questions and real-world examples of the trade policy and models are discussed.
 In addition to this, they receive a number of problem sets designed to further their knowledge and prepare them for the summative assessment which are discussed in seminars.
 Students receive guideline solutions against which they can compare their own results.
-Before the class test and exam, some sample questions are made available for students to familiarise themselves with the style of the assessment.
+Before the class test and exam, some sample questions are made available for students to familiarize themselves with the style of the assessment.
 General feedback will be provided after the weekly quizzes, class test and essay.

 - Introduce students to the fundamental reasons for why countries trade and why this can be beneficial to a country’s welfare

 - Help students understand and apply fundamental economic theories of international trade

 - Introduce students to the functions of international trade institutions

 |001||Explain, discuss, and apply fundamental theories of international trade||KCT|